Salmon Fishing – Kings and Cohos

 Hot Zone Kings” Late June – July / Staging Kings Mid Aug. – Mid Sept.

-A Classic example of a Staging King Salmon.
+Capt.
+Bill Saiff III and Sally Deuso with a JUMBO Staging King!
 Notice the Golden color as this fish advances in it’s life cycle.
 Pursue these fish from mid-Aug. to mid-Sept.

 Click Above for Salmon Video